 · Walking the Middle Path

-I offer Multi –Family DBT Skills Groups in two locations – San Jose, Ca and Los Altos, Ca. New families may join the group every five weeks at the beginning of a module, space permitting.
-There are typically three-five families in the group.
+I offer Multi-Family, Teen, and Young Adult DBT Skills Groups in two locations – San Jose, Ca and Palo Alto, Ca. New families may join the group every five weeks at the beginning of a module, space permitting.
+There are typically five families in the group.

 Palo Alto, Ca San Jose, CA

 7 – 8:30 pm 7 – 8:30 pm